Human intelligence (intelligence gathering)

 Human intelligence (HUMINT, pronounced /'hju:mɪnt/ HEW-mint) is intelligence-gathering by means of human sources and interpersonal communication.
 It is distinct from more technical intelligence-gathering disciplines, such as signals intelligence (SIGINT), imagery intelligence (IMINT) and measurement and signature intelligence (MASINT).
-HUMINT can be conducted in a variety of ways, including via espionage, reconnaissance, interrogation, witness interviews, or torture.
+HUMINT can be conducted in a variety of ways, including via espionage, reconnaissance, interrogation, and witness interviews.
 Although associated with military and intelligence agencies, HUMINT can also apply in various civilian sectors such as law enforcement.